GitFrog/git-training/Lesson_1/01_LEC_Git_Intro.md

 Git is one of many version control softwares, but is one of the [most popular](https://rhodecode.com/insights/version-control-systems-2016#:~:text=To%20sum%20this%20up%3A,Mozilla%2C%20Nginx%2C%20and%20NetBeans.).

-But really, Git helps us to:
+Specifically, Git helps us to:

 1. Track changes across multiple files
 2. Develop multiple versions of a project simultaneously
 3. Explore the state of a project at some arbitrary point in the past